A comprehensive list of eligible and ineligible expenses

 Maintenance costs - Portion of expense incurred to maintain equipment used to treat a medical condition are reimbursable.
 For example, the cost of electricity to operate an air purifier when suffering from asthma.
 Member's explanation of necessity required.

 Marriage counseling - Expenses for marriage counseling services do not qualify as medical expenses.
-However, sexual inadequacy or incompatibility treatment is reimbursable if the treatment is provided by a psychiatrist.
+However, sexual inadequacy or incompatibility treatment is reimbursable.

-Massage - Fees paid for massages are not reimbursable unless to treat a physical defect or illness.
-Physician's diagnosis letter required.
+Massage - Fees paid for massages are not reimbursable unless to treat a physical disability or illness.
+Medical diagnosis is required.

 Massage chair - Expenses paid for a massage chair to treat a medical condition are reimbursable.
-Physician's diagnosis letter required.
+Medical diagnosis is required.

 Maternity clothes - Expenses for maternity clothes are not reimbursable.